This is an AI translated post.

 Select Language

-It has been revealed that 'safe deposit box deposits', which have long been a problem in Japan, are decreasing.
+It has been revealed that 'safe deposit box deposits,' which have long been a problem in Japan, are decreasing.
 This is believed to be due to factors such as economic revitalization and concerns about tax evasion.
-The issuance of a new banknote scheduled for July 3 is at the heart of the decline in safe deposit box deposits.
+At the heart of this decline in safe deposit box deposits is the new banknote scheduled for issuance on July 3rd.

-"In 2004, when new banknotes were last issued, there was a decrease of about 1.3 trillion yen.
-This time, we expect a decrease of more than 2 trillion yen in safe deposit box deposits.
-This is because this year is a unique year in which several factors are occurring that decrease safe deposit box deposits," Koike explained.
+Koike explained, "In 2004, when the last new banknote was issued, there was a decrease of about 1.3 trillion yen, and this time, we expect a decrease of over 2 trillion yen in safe deposit box deposits.
+This is because this year is an unusual year with various factors contributing to a decrease in safe deposit box deposits."

-Koike points to the following factors as reasons for the decrease in safe deposit box deposits: (1) the increase in bank deposit interest rates due to the Bank of Japan's lifting of negative interest rates, (2) inflation, (3) the issuance of new banknotes, and (4) the introduction of the new NISA.
-Explanations are not necessary for (1) and (2) as they increase the disadvantages of safe deposit box deposits.
-Regarding the new NISA, Koike said, "According to a survey by the Central Council for Financial Promotion, the average financial asset holdings of households with two or more members holding financial assets is 17.58 million yen (median is 7.15 million yen).
-There is a possibility that the movement to shift safe deposit box deposits to investments in order to utilize the new NISA up to the limit will become stronger."
+The factors Koike points out as contributing to the decrease in safe deposit box deposits are (1) the Bank of Japan's lifting of negative interest rates leading to an increase in bank deposit interest rates, (2) inflation, (3) the issuance of new banknotes, and (4) the introduction of the new NISA.
+Explanations for (1) and (2) are likely unnecessary as they increase the disadvantages of safe deposit box deposits.
+Regarding the new NISA, Koike said, "According to a survey by the Central Council for Financial Services Information, the average financial asset holding of two-person or more households with financial assets is 17.58 million yen (the median is 7.15 million yen).
+There is a possibility that the movement to shift safe deposit box deposits to investments to make full use of the new NISA limit will become stronger."